 The Charles D. Berry Foundation requires applicants to submit their grant application online and create an account in our grant portal to complete the process.
-Before you start the process, carefully review the eligibility, focus areas, types of accepted requests, and grantmaking process for 2021.
+Before you start the process, carefully review the eligibility, focus areas, types of accepted requests and grantmaking process.

 Requests are not considered for: